Adroiti/docs-for-code-review-tools/tfsec/aws-elastic-search-enable-logging.md

-Pattern: AWS ES Domain should have logging enabled
+Pattern: Disabled logging for AWS Elasticsearch domain

 Issue: -

 ## Description

-AWS ES domain should have logging enabled by default.
+AWS Elasticsearch domain should have logging enabled by default.

-**Resolution**: Enable logging for ElasticSearch domains.
+**Resolution**: Enable logging for Elasticsearch domains.

 ## Examples